spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware/10-install.md

 <br />

-13. The last set of prompts is for the vSphere machine configuration.
+13. The last set of prompts is for the VMware vSphere machine configuration.
 Enter the information listed in the following table.

   <br />